 Love is war.

 I’d been content and happy to feel I was representative of Generation X. That’s terrible talk, isn’t it?
-On the weekend I encountered, via a YouTuber, a global kind of label I hadn’t heard of, which is Xennials, people born at the tail end of Generation X and just as Millenials were gaining prominence.
+On the weekend I encountered, via a YouTuber, a global kind of label I hadn’t heard of, which is Xennials, people born at the tail end of Generation X and just as Millenials began to gain prominence.

 I didn’t like that.
 Specialists and media use birth from the late 1970s to the mid-1980s, as late as 1985, as their characterizing range.